 - Add the cream cheese and beat again until combined and smooth but don't over-beat.
 As soon as it's combined stop.

-- Now add the arrowroot powder, salt, vanilla and about 2 cups of the powdered sugar.
-Beat on the lowest speed for about 20 seconds until the powdered sugar has stopped flying around, then add another 2 cups.
-Beat again on low until it's mostly combined then turn the speed up to medium high again and beat until smooth and creamy, scraping down the edges with a spatula as needed to get any dry powdered sugar off the sides and into the mix.
+- Now add the arrowroot/cornstarch, salt, vanilla, and about 2 cups of powdered sugar.
+Beat on low speed for about 20 seconds until the powdered sugar has stopped flying around, then add another 2 cups.
+Beat again on low until it's mostly combined then turn the speed up to medium-high and beat until smooth and creamy, scraping down the edges with a spatula as needed to get any dry powdered sugar off the sides and into the mix.

 - Add the remaining powdered sugar to thicken as needed.
 Using it all makes the frosting much easier to handle, spread and pipe.